-The Parks Committee shall function in an advisory capacity only to the council, and in such advisory capacity shall have the responsibilities and duties set forth in subsection 2-102(b), as well as any other functions and duties assigned by council.
-The Parks Committee shall report to the council once each quarter following the committee's quarterly meeting.
+The Parks and Recreation Board shall function in an advisory capacity only to the council, and in such advisory capacity shall have the responsibilities and duties set forth in subsection 2-102(b), as well as any other functions and duties assigned by council.
+The Parks and Recreation Board shall report to the council once each quarter following the board's quarterly meeting.

-Parks Committee Meetings.
-Generally the last Mondayof each month, the Parks Committee meet in the Minerva Falcon Room of Kyle City Hall.
-The next scheduled meeting can be found on the left side of this page in the section "Upcoming Meetings"
+Parks Board Meetings.
+Generally the last Monday of each month, the Parks and Recreation Board meet at Kyle City Hall or at one of the parks.
+The next scheduled meeting can be found on the left side of this page in the section "Upcoming Meetings."

 Staff Liaison - Kerry Urbanowicz, Director of Kyle PARD